-BO utilized spatio-temporal data to understand the adaptive evolution of Parus major across Europe.
-Populations from the United Kingdom, Netherlands, and Veluwe were used in this study with 2322 individuals genotyped and 485,122 SNPs identified after filtering.
+BO utilized spatio-temporal data to understand adaptive evolution of Parus major across Europe.
+Populations from the United Kingdom, Netherlands, and Veluwe were used in this study with 2,322 individuals genotyped and 485,122 SNPs identified after filtering.
 P. major across these three regions had low genetic structure, large effective population size, and high levels of inferred gene flow, subsequently making it an excellent study system to determine the potential for evolutionary adaptation.
 A genome-wide association study (GWAS) was used to identify the loci under divergent selection, which produced outliers that were strongly associated with candidate genes related to skeletal development and morphogenesis.
 From the extracted gene ontology terms, bill morphology was determined to be the main contributor to differentiation between UK and Dutch populations.
-By using two complementary approaches (mixture model analysis and sliding window approach), the genetic architecture of bill length in the UK population was described to be highly polygenic and that the gene associated are under divergent selection between populations.
+By using a mixture model analysis and a sliding window approach, bill length in the UK population was highly polygenic and under divergent selection between populations.
 The allele associated with bill length, COL4A5-C, was compared to annual reproductive success (i.e. number of fledglings) to determine how natural selection influenced bill morphology.
-In the UK population, the BO authors predict that COL4A5-C predicts a fitness advantage as it produces larger bills.
-By using high-resolution spatio-temporal data, this study was able to encapsulate how natural selection is the main driver in bill morphology and how this attributes to population divergence.
+In the UK population, COL4A5-C predicts a fitness advantage as it produces larger bills.
+By using high-resolution spatio-temporal data, this study was able to encapsulate how natural selection drives bill morphology and population divergence.

 NA integrated a fine-scale mapping population genomics approach with a gene expression analyses to describe the functional changes in the gene, cortex, which is responsible for altering wing coloration and patterning in Heliconius butterflies.
-108 SNPs were identified in H. erato favorinus to be introns of cortex and highly correlated to “yellow bar” patterning on the wing if they were fixed or non-fixed.
+108 SNPs were identified in H. erato favorinus to be introns of cortex and highly correlated to the “yellow bar” patterning on the wing if they were fixed or non-fixed.
 15 SNPs were identified in H. erato demophoon with the same fixed/non-fixed relationship to wing patterning.
 However these SNPs did not overlap with the H. erato favorinus SNPs, suggesting independent acquisition of this phenotype from separate populations.
 The alleles at the Yb locus are associated with the yellow banding phenotype in H. melpomene, H. timareta, and H. elevates were inferred to be regulatory variants rather than coding.
 Therefore, gene expression analysis with specific Yb probes for in situ hybridization was used to determine differential expression relating to patterning phenotypes and races across developmental stages.
-The NA authors suggest that the cortex is mostly related to wing patterning in multiple races of Heliconius butterflies, with the recruitment of this gene being the major constituent to the diversification of Lepidoptera lineages.
+NA suggest cortex is mostly related to wing patterning in multiple races of Heliconius butterflies, with the recruitment of this gene being the major constituent to the diversification of Lepidoptera lineages.

 All three studies use different methods to describe phenotype-genotype associations, all resulting in different conclusions.
-The study system used in the BA article has strong environmental selection associations with phenotype; therefore a cross-transplant was necessary to determine the functional changes in phenotype that related to genotype.
+The study system used by BA has strong environmental selection associations with phenotype; therefore a cross-transplant was necessary to determine the functional changes in phenotype that related to genotype.
 BO used a dataset with a large spatio-temporal rage, allowing for a GWAS to compare bill morphology over space and time.
 NA used genomic and gene expression data to isolate the patterning of Heliconius butterflies, and made strong inferences relating to the recruitment of the cortex gene as a driver for early speciation of Lepidoptera.